 Completing the project option may be of interest to students currently working in classrooms or other applied settings.
-The expectation is that you will implement the project, but you do not have to empirically analyze the results in order to complete your degree; the idea is that you will leave the graduate program with something useful and practical to implement in a related work setting.
+The expectation is that you will implement the project, but you will not empirically test the validity or analyze results as that is not the purpose of a project.
+The goal of a project is that you will leave the graduate program with something useful and practical to implement in a related work setting.
+You will have the opportunity to implement the project informally as a learning experience.